 Forestry, Fire, Sheriffs, Police, Hospitals, Search and Rescue,

-the Red Cross, Salvation Army, and many others, to provide vital communications
+the American Red Cross, Salvation Army, and many others, to provide vital communications

-and logistics help whenever and wherever it is needed.
+and logistics support whenever and wherever it is needed.

 When not dealing with major disasters, many Hams also enjoy their

-hobby by helping out with charity "Bike-A-Thons," Fun-Runs, or
+hobby by helping out with parades, charity "Bike-A-Thons," Fun-Runs, or

 just talking with each other, either locally or around the world.